muxyz/website/index.md

 and voice, rather than scroll, point and click.
 Driven by our shared values, not exploitive and addictive consumerism.
 </p>

-<p>The outcome is to define the building blocks of a new operating system for the real world and launch an open services network
+<p>The outcome is to define a new operating system for the real world and launch an open services network
 which anyone can participate in, contribute to or benefit from.
 </p>
 </div>